 Not all Jack Vettriano Limited Edition Prints were released with a Certificate of Authenticity or COA.
 Some of Jack Vettriano's earlier works were not released with COA's.
 Some came with COA's only on request.
 Jack Vettriano's latest works should always be accompanied by a COA.

 If you are looking for a Jack Vettriano Limited Edition Print, you can find them available here for sale.
-At Simply Jack Vettriano we probably have the UK's biggest selection of Vettriano Limited Edition Prints, certainly those available on the secondary market.
+At Simply Jack Vettriano we have the UK's biggest selection of Vettriano Limited Edition Prints, and we specialise in secondary market prints.
 As a Jack Vettriano official stockist you can be assured of the quality and authenticity of your print when buying from us.